Diophantine Geometry over Groups VIII: Stability

 \nfp Identical to the proof of proposition 2.2.

 \line{\hss$ $}

+When the iterative procedure terminates, we obtain a finite diagram that we denote, $Diag$.
+In each vertex of the diagram there is a completion.
+The completions that are placed in vertices in the initial level of the diagram, $Diag$, are the completions of the resolutions in the graded taut Makanin-Razborov diagrams of the maximal configuration limit groups that are associated with the given rigid limit group, $Rgd(x,p,q,a)$.
+Note that the resolutions and their completions in the initial level are graded with respect to the parameter subgroup, $<q_1>$.

+The completions that are placed in vertices in the second level of the diagram, are either closures $DQCl_i$ in which proper roots were added to abelian vertex groups in the completion, $Comp(z,p,q,a)$, that they were constructed from, or completions of the developing resolutions of anvils that were constructed in the second step of the iterative procedure.
+These closures and developing resolutions and their completions are graded with respect to the parameter subgroup, $<q_1,q_2>$.
+Each completion in the initial level of the diagram is connected by finitely many (possibly no) directed edges to the closures and the completions of developing resolutions of the anvils that were constructed from it in the second step of the iterative procedure.

+The completions that are placed in vertices in the next levels of the diagram are similar.
+The completions that are placed in vertices in level $m$ of the diagram are either closures of completions in level $m-1$ in which proper roots were added to abelian vertex groups of these completions (from level $m-1$), or the completions of developing resolutions of anvils that were constructed in step $m$ of the iterative procedure.
+These closures, developing resolutions and their completions are graded with respect to the parameter subgroup, $<q_1,\ldots,q_m>$.
+A completion of a developing resolution in level $m-1$ is connected by finitely many (possibly no) directed edges to its closures and to the completions of developing resolutions of the anvils that were constructed from it in level $m$ of the iterative procedure.

-To define the universal set of duo limit groups, claimed in theorem 3.2, we start with the collection of closures constructed along the terminating iterative procedure, and with each such closure we associate a finite collection of duo limit groups.
+To define the universal set of duo limit groups, that are claimed in theorem 3.3, we start with the collection of completions that were constructed along the terminating iterative procedure, and with each such completion we associate a finite collection of duo limit groups.

-Given a (graded) closure, $Cl_i$, constructed along the diagram, we associate with it finitely many duo limit groups.
-To construct these duo limit groups, we look at the entire collection of graded test sequences that factor through the given graded closure, $Cl_i$, and can be extended to $s$ distinct rigid specializations of the given rigid limit group, $Rgd(x,p,q,a)$.
-With this entire collection of graded test sequences, we associate a graded Makanin-Razborov diagram, precisely as we did in constructing the formal graded Makanin-Razborov diagram in section 3 of [Se2].
-As in the formal Makanin-Razborov diagram, each resolution in the diagram we construct terminates with a (graded) closure of the given closure, $Cl_i$, we have started with, amalgamated with another group along its base (which is the terminal rigid or solid limit group).
+Given a (graded) completion that was constructed along the diagram $Diag$, that we denote $Comp$, we associate with it finitely many duo limit groups.
+To construct these duo limit groups, we fix a generating set of each vertex group in each of the abelian decompositions that are associated with the various levels of the completion, $Comp$, and a generating set of the parameter subgroup, $<q>$.
+We look at the entire collection of graded test sequences that factor through the given graded completion, $Comp$, for which the restrictions of the values in these test sequences to the variables $p$, can be extended to configuration homomorphisms of at least one of the (finitely many) maximal configuration limit groups that are associated with the given rigid limit group, $Rgd(x,p,q,a)$.